jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge3.md

 ## Challenge 03b - Success Criteria

 1. Create an Azure Policy definition which can support the auditing and / or configuration of Azure SQL Database PITR.
 You can use the code located [here](https://raw.githubusercontent.com/jonathan-vella/scripts-and-policies/master/Azure%20Policy/Deploy%20Azure%20SQL%20DB%20ShortTerm%20Backup.json) to create this policy or write your own.
-2. Create the required Azure Policy assignments
+2. Create the required Azure Policy assignments and perhaps exclude some others.
 3. Create an Azure SQL Database and monitor the impact of the Azure Policy in scope for this challenge.

 ---